torenware/vite-go/README.md

 ## Caveats

 This code is a proof of concept, and while it works in my sample application, it may not work for you :-) I've posted the code so people can see it, and kick the tires on it.
-It's no where near production ready, and, well, it may bite.
+I think you'll find it useful.